 - Before planting, soak the roots in cool water and remove any damaged leaves.

-- If you are planting wasabi outdoors, try and keep the temperature 10-16 C.
+- If you are planting wasabi outdoors, try to keep the temperature at 10-16 C.

 - If planting directly in the garden, then space the out plants about 12 inches apart.